 Memorial Sloan Kettering radiation oncologist Abraham J. Wu employs stereotactic radiosurgery to treat lung and gastrointestinal cancers.
 He explains that CyberKnife is a brand name for one of several available stereotactic radiosurgery devices that deliver radiation with linear accelerators, or devices that form beams of fast-moving subatomic particles.
 The beams are precisely directed through the use of advanced imaging technologies combined with a sophisticated computer guidance system.

 “There are a lot of different machines and a lot of different marketing terms thrown around, but they all achieve the same goal, which has two critical components,” Dr. Wu says.
 “One is delivering a more intense dose of radiation in just a few sessions.
+This is called hypofractionated radiation therapy.
 The other is targeting the radiation very accurately by pinpointing the precise location of the tumor during treatment.”

 “Really, the big breakthrough in recent years has been the advent of CT imagers on the treatment machine itself — as we have with the TrueBeam — which allows us to ensure the accuracy of radiotherapy treatments with the highest precision,” he says.
 “Interestingly, CyberKnife does not incorporate a CT imaging machine into the device — it uses a different system of image guidance.”